brnikita/backbone-class/README.md

 Klass
 =====

-JavaScript Class inheritence via the Backbone.extend Pattern and modified via https://github.com/lukasolson/Backbone-Super.
+JavaScript Class inheritence via the Backbone.extend pattern and modified via https://github.com/lukasolson/Backbone-Super for super simple `this._super()` calls.
 On instantiation, an initialize method is called and if a parameters object is passed, unless overridden, will be pushed on to an `options` hash.
 Additionally, because Klass extends Backbone.Events, event dispatch can be achieved by adding listeners, triggering and removing listeners per the Backbone.js spec.

 Example
 -------